 The project will not support rural roads that are likely to pass through forest and requiring forest land diversion; passing through wildlife sanctuaries, national parks, critical/natural habitats, eco-sensitive zones.
 The ESMF includes an exclusion/negative list of activities in the screening criteria that will eliminate the possibility of activities being taken up in critical natural habitats/eco-sensitive zones having species with critical biodiversity values.
 However, many rural roads are in forest areas comprising largely rubber plantations, bamboos and pockets of forests.
 In the discussions with forest personnel and villagers indicated that occasional elephant movement is observed near few of the rural roads.
 Most of subprojects are out of the forest and conservation areas; therefore, diversion of forest land is not likely to be required in most of subprojects.
-In case any diversion of small area of forest land for rural roads is required, prior forest clearance will be obtained, and biodiversity management measures will be prepared by PMU/PIUs and implemented for these sub-projects.
+In case any diversion of small area of forest land / felling of trees involve along the rural roads is required, prior permission from forest department will be obtained, and biodiversity management measures will be prepared by PMU/PIUs and implemented for these sub-projects.
+No roads falling under the notified -critical habitat, sanctuaries national parks, Ramsar sites etc. will be taken up under the project.
 During construction near forests, workers may collect forest products and poach small common wild animals.
 Therefore, some risks and impacts are anticipated on the biodiversity.
 During operation of the improved roads, direct and indirect impacts to forest habitats and ecosystems are also not expected.